vseryakov/alpinejs-app/README.md

 ## Directive: `x-template`

-Render a template or component inside the container from the expression which must return a template name or nothing to clear the container.
+Render a template or component inside the container from the expression which must return a template URL/name or nothing to clear the container.

-This can be an alternative to the `x-if` Alpine directive especially with multiple top elements because x-if only supports one top element.
+This is an alternative to the `x-if` Alpine directive especially with multiple top elements because x-if only supports one top element and ablity to render server-side templates.

+If the expression is URL like, i.e. `https?://` or `/path` or `file.html` it will be retrieved from the server first and then rendered into the target.

+To cache the HTML use the modifier `cache`.

 ```html
 <div x-template="template"></div>